 If your state falls under category 1 or 2 above, this post is for you.

-Making the report card is as easy as filling out a template (don’t miss our free one below).
+Making the report card is as easy as filling out a template (Purchase one here or get our free one below).
 Knowing how to grade is where things get difficult.

 I personally believe that if a person has the knowledge and/or understands the concept well enough to explain it and/or teach it to someone else, that material has been satisfactorily learned.
 Therefore, I don't put a whole lot of emphasis on the numeric grades and I don't teach to a test.